MonitSharma/quantum_optimization_benchmarks/README.md

 # Quantum Optimization Benchmarks

 This repository, **Quantum Optimization Benchmarks**, provides a collection of benchmark datasets and Jupyter notebooks for solving combinatorial optimization problems.
-The repository includes benchmark instances for problems like Market Share, Maximum Independent Set, Multi-Dimensional Knapsack, and Quadratic Assignment Problem.
+The repository includes benchmark instances for problems like **Market Share**, **Maximum Independent Set**, **Multi-Dimensional Knapsack**, and **Quadratic Assignment Problem**.
 It also provides Python code for formulating these problems and analyzing results.

 ---